sfc-gh-dgillis/ins_co_claims_audit/Readme.md

 task demo-down
 ```

-This will drop the `INS_CO` database and all its contents.
+This will drop the database specified in `DEMO_DATABASE_NAME` and all its contents (schemas, tables, stages, functions, agents, etc.).

 ## Advanced Usage